 What causes lymphedema?

-Who is most at risk for developing lymphedema?
+Who is at risk for lymphedema?

 For patients with secondary lymphedema, some notice symptoms immediately following a surgery while others don’t experience symptoms until many years later.
 Those with primary lymphedema may have noticed symptoms during puberty or after pregnancy but didn’t understand what they were experiencing.
 Because there has traditionally been a lack of awareness around lymphedema, many women do not receive the official diagnosis until later in life.

-One of the main symptoms of lymphedema is severe swelling in one arm or one leg.
+One of the main lymphedema symptoms is severe swelling in one arm or one leg.
 Though lymphedema tends to affect only one extremity, it can be present in multiple areas.
 The swelling can become so severe that it causes a significant loss of mobility for the patient, which makes normal day-to-day activities very difficult.

 How is lymphedema diagnosed?

-To diagnose lymphedema, a specialized clinician will likely start with a physical exam and may use a diagnostic imaging test called a lymphoscintigraphy.
+To diagnose lymphedema, a specialized clinician will likely start with a history and physical exam and may use a diagnostic imaging test called a lymphoscintigraphy.
 This nuclear medicine test takes three to four hours to complete, and in addition to confirming a lymphedema diagnosis, it provides images on how and where the lymphatics drain.

 During the test, the patient receives an injection of tracer particles and can then leave the lab for a few hours while the tracer particles progress through their lymphatic system.
 The patient then returns to the lab for the technician to take a set of images to investigate the flow in the lymphatic channels.
 It’s typically recommended that the patient do the full body scan to ensure the blockage isn’t present in areas that haven’t yet become noticeably swollen.